roboteng/rts/Notes.md

 - When Bob joins
 - Then Bob is a Guest
 - And Bob is not be able to change the number  of players to 3

+## Code Organization for multi/single player

+I'd like to have different groups for the different game modes.
+The logic for how to run a game should be independant of things like:

+- how to render the game
+- how to accept player input

+This means that I'd need a couple of different components:

+- Accept player input
+- Render the game to a screen
+- Run game logic
+- Run the AI

+I can see each of these as being a `Plugin` that could be added at build time.
+For example, a nromal single player game may need all of these.
+But the multiplayer server might only need to run game logic and AI.

+In order to connect all thes components, something needs to act as glue.
+In the multiplayer case, messages need to be sent over the network, while in the single player case, we could use a differnt method of sending messages.

+It makes sense to me to have another set of `Plugin`s that act as glue in different scenarios.
+We might have one `Plugin` that takes events emitted by the game logic, and sends those out over the network.
+It would then have a similar `Plugin` that listens to the network, and emits game state changes.

+That set of `Plugin`s would be able to connect a server to clients.
+We could have a different `Plugin` that would skip the network.
+It would take events emitted from the game logic, and perform game state changes.